Skip to main content

 Two tiers, deliberately simple.

-• Priority ($500 a month) adds a 48-hour SLA on breakages, monthly (rather than quarterly) audits, and up to three hours of content changes.
+• Priority ($800 a month) adds a 48-hour guaranteed response time on breakages, monthly (rather than quarterly) audits, and up to three hours of content changes.

 Care plans are available by default for Vellero-built sites.
 For sites built elsewhere, they kick in after a one-off handover audit ($400 to $600), which establishes a baseline for the existing build's security, performance, and structure.